This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 If you’re relatively new to grilling and smoking, you might be wondering what all the commotion is about offset smokers.
 Some people swear by them, but what makes them so great?

 Basically, offset smokers are designed in such a way to set you up for success.
-They make achieving delicious, traditional smoky flavor as easy as possible for you whether you’re a beginner or absolute pro.
+They make achieving delicious, traditional flavored BBQ as easy as possible for you whether you’re a beginner or an absolute pro.

 Also, they look pretty damn cool!